Caltech-IPAC/firefly/README.md

  - rc: the next release canidate branch.
 This is the most stable branch.
  - master: Update once a week.
 Used for our relatively stable, weekly build.
  - dev: this branch could be updated every day.
 It is the active development branch.
 It is not stable.
- - DM-xxx, IRSA-xxx : Those branches are temporary for development feature branches.
+ - DM-xxx, FIREFLY-xxx, IRSA-xxx : Those branches are temporary for development feature branches.

 ## Setup